Project 2: Access controls

 Part 1: File system

-You have recovered the file system of an image that was possibly used in a security attack.
-Your first job is to download the filesystem image and mount it in your linux virtual machine.
+You have recovered the file system of an image that was possibly used in a security attack. mount it in your linux virtual machine.
 This is an ext4 file system image, you can mount it as follows:

 $ ls -al /mnt